 It is a shame, isn’t it?

 Promoting team members based solely on seniority rather than weighing all options equally often happens because hiring managers don’t want to explain to the longtime team member why they weren’t selected for the position.
 While the hiring manager may think they’re being objective, this is often far from the truth.

 Are you hiring people with poor habits?

 Also, consider this… if you are following the seniority system, are you trading seniority for trainability?
 An older, more seasoned candidate might have decades’ worth of clinical trial experience, but they will also have the old habits they’ve developed from doing things a certain way for such a long time.
 It might be difficult for these more senior team members to embrace new methodologies and technologies as well as to have them adjust their processes while maintaining quality and efficiency standards.
 A less experienced candidate may lack the hands-on experience of a seasoned veteran, but they can make up for that in their ability to be molded and trained to do things the way you want them done.

 As a hiring manager, you may have asked yourself “Is hiring seniority worth the money?”
 Hiring a candidate who has three decades of experience has obvious advantages, but also disadvantages.
 Be sure to consider all aspects such as a higher compensation requirement, a potential to be less flexible, and a risk of lower trainability on new methodologies may overshadow their qualifications.
 At least be prepared to dig into these areas when you are considering the hire or promotion so you have a higher chance of finding the right fit.

-So, is seniority more valuable than experience, education, or enthusiasm?
+So, is seniority more valuable than education, flexibility or enthusiasm?
 If the position is one in which prior knowledge and experience is crucial, then investing in a more seasoned candidate will be the best option.
 If the position you’re looking to fill doesn’t heavily rely on previous experience, then consider branching out and hiring a candidate who would be open to learning and training in a new field.